yanchun628/Logseq/pages/MeetingWIthTommy.md

 		- resource
 		- interaction between grading team and analyst team
 			- I have discussed with several analysts and reviewed our existing workflow.
-			  And we find that the cooperation between the two teams is limited to a few aspects
+			  And we find that the cooperation between the two teams is limited to a few aspects.
+			- For example on the knowledge level - we have a regular meeting with the analyst team